What Has Happened

 - Other "Brights sites" - created wholly by volunteers - sprang up in several languages.

-- Clusters of Brights began communicating.
-The current listing includes over 50 groups.
-Will became the Brights Community Clusters (BCCs) Coordinator
+- Clusters of Brights began communicating (the current listing includes over 30 groups), and Will began helping as Coordinator of Brights Community Clusters (BCCs.

 - With polling and creative input, an icon was selected and a logo developed.
-With the help of a volunteer Web architect Theo, the main site became more attractive, accessible, and functional (Spring, 2005).
+With the help of a volunteer Web architect Theo, the main site became more attractive, accessible, and functional (2005).
 This symbolism page illustrates aspects of the more professional look and feel.

-- Brights activists put up focused websites and started stirring interest on the part of youth.
-Brights now have a presence in Facebook and at MySpace.
+- Brights activists put up focused websites and started stirring interest among others.

 - Some individual offshoot Web efforts took place.
-The latest formed is at Atheist Nexus.
+A Brights "group" formed at Atheist Nexus.

-- Although perhaps viewed as a somewhat "nonconforming" part of the landscape, The Brights' Net is now recognized by most organizations in the American freethought community as "belonging" (somehow).
-BeliefNet has acknowledged this movement, naming the Co-directors in its "Who's Who" of freethought today but, focused on "beliefs" as it is, falling into the fallacious conceptual trap of equating a broad naturalistic outlook with “being an atheist..”
+Although perhaps viewed as a somewhat "nonconforming" part of the landscape, The Brights' Net is now acknowledged by most organizations in the American freethought community as "belonging" (somehow).
+BeliefNet acknowledged the movement, naming the Co-founders in its "Who's Who" of freethought but, focused on "beliefs" as it is, falling into the fallacious conceptual trap of equating a broad naturalistic outlook with “being an atheist.”